Evaluating Demonstrations

 |

-Implicit answers that were generated on the fly and that can be explicitly added to the demonstration. |
+Implicit answers that were generated on the fly and that can be explicitly added to the demonstration, grouped by category.
+The dictionary should have no empty value: each mentioned catefory should have at least one implicit answer. |

 Source code in src/delphyne/analysis/feedback.py